 Claims for a self build exemption (relating to a residential annex or extension) should be submitted on Form SB2: Self Build Annex or Extension Claim Form.

 The local authority must determine whether or not the exemption or relief would be compliant with European rules about state aid.
-Further information about state aid and the levy can be found at section 2:7:7 of the levy guidance.
+Further information about state aid and the levy can be found here.

 The forms mentioned above are available here: